sebsassi/zebradm/docs/src/celestial.rst

 Geocentric Celestial Reference System (GCRS).
 The GCRS has the same orientation as the ICRS, but where the ICRS is centered at the barycenter of the solar system, the GCRS is geocentric.
 Their velocity difference is therefore given by the orbital velocity of Earth (or viewed from Earth, the velocity of the solar system barycenter).

-The class :cpp:class:`zdm::celestial::ICRStoGCRS` returns this velocity difference
+.. doxygenclass:: zdm::celestial::ICRStoGCRS
+    :project: zebradm
+    :no-link:
+    :outline:

+This class represents tthe transformatioin from ICRS to GCRS.
+In practice, it returns the velocity difference of the two coordinate systems

 .. code:: cpp